bxparks/AceTime/USER_GUIDE.md

     * The value of -128 (`INT8_MIN`) is used to indicate an "invalid" value, so the actual range is [-127, 127].
 This restricts the year range to [1873, 2127].
-    * It is possible to construct a `LocalDate` or `LocalDateTime` object with a `year` component greater than 2127, but such an object may not be very useful because the `toSecondsSincEpoch()` method would exceed the range of `acetime_t, so would return an incorrect value.
 * `toUnixSeconds()`
     * [Unix time](https://en.wikipedia.org/wiki/Unix_time) uses an epoch of 1970-01-01T00:00:00Z.
-On 32-bit Unix systems that use a signed 32-bit integer to represent the seconds field, the unix time will rollover just after 2038-01-19T03:14:07Z.
+This method returns an `acetime_t` which is a signed integer, just like the old 32-bit Unix systems.
+This method will fail just after 2038-01-19T03:14:07Z, even though the underlying date object is still valid.
 * `BasicZoneSpecifier`, `ExtendedZoneSpecifier`
     * Tested using both Python and Java libraries.
     * Python [pytz](https://pypi.org/project/pytz/) library supports dates only